-- Apply to the American Landscape Institute (ALI) - 🔍 Interview with leading Baltimore area landscape or nursery companies 👘 - Receive an 80% scholarship to study Horticulture and landscaping at CCBC - Attend CCBC every Friday for 2 years - Become highly skilled in advanced landscape and horticulture techniques - Earn a 2 Year Certificate in Landscape Maintenance, Installation, - and Design and 39 college credits - Q Graduate debt free!
+- Apply to the American Landscape Institute (ALI) - Name of the state of the state - Receive an 80% scholarship to study Horticulture and landscaping at CCBC - Attend CCBC every Friday for 2 years - Recome highly skilled in advanced landscape and horticulture techniques - Earn a 2 Year Certificate in Landscape Maintenance, Installation, and Design and 39 college credits - Graduate debt free!
 Your tuition money will be returned when you complete the program.